Permalco: History

-During the revolution of 1917 and the Civil War there was a restrictive policy on the production and sale of alcohol.
-The order of November 8th, 1917 declared that the production and trading alcohol in the country was prohibited and the plant ceased its activities.
-The part producing alcohol was closed and the equipment was dismantled.
+During the Russian Revolution and the Russian Civil War, there was a restrictive policy on the production and sale of alcohol.
+The order of 8 November 1917 prohibited the production and trade of alcohol in the country, and the plant ceased operations.
+The part that produced alcohol was closed, and the equipment was dismantled.

-In 1926 when the newly formed Soviet state started its economic activity the plant recommenced its operation.
-In Soviet times the plant was renamed into «Perm Spirits Producer».
+In 1926, when the newly formed Soviet state began economic activity, the plant resumed operations.
+In Soviet times, the plant was renamed «Perm Spirits Producer».

-During the World War II the part of the enterprise was given to the Ukrainian mechanical engineering plant.
-On October 24, 1945, the mechanical plant was moved back returned to the Ukraine, main building and a number of service areas were destroyed.
+During World War II, part of the enterprise was given to the Ukrainian mechanical engineering plant.
+On 24 October 1945, the mechanical plant was moved back to Ukraine, the main building and several service areas were destroyed.

-The peak of production was in 1960s — mid1980s when the following vodka brands were delivered: Moskovskaya, Stolichnaya, Russkaya, Posolskaya and others.
-The assortment included approximately 60 product names among which there were various punches, sweet and semi-sweet liqueurs.
+The peak of production was in the 1960s — mid-1980s when the following vodka brands were delivered: Moskovskaya, Stolichnaya, Russkaya, Posolskaya, and others.
+The assortment included approximately 60 product names, including various punches and sweet and semi-sweet liqueurs.